toji/webgpu-gltf-case-study/index.md

 });
 ```

 The `alphaMode` is a bit trickier, but not by much.
 If the requested mode is `"BLEND"` then we need to set the color blend factors of the pipeline accordingly.
+(You may notice that this doesn't account for glTF's `"MASK"` blend mode, but we'll get to that in a bit.)

 ```js
 // In getPipelineForPrimitive():